jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_kell.md

   <h2>On hitting...</h2>

   <p>
     I feel like I always knew how to hit...I didn't always have the confidence.
-When I arrived in the Majors &mdash; that's pretty scary &mdash; but Mr. Mack told me early on that I would hit and just stay with it.
-When I moved up to the plate, I was thinking  ZONE &mdash; standing on top of the plate, imagine a box, and decide that you will not swing outside that box &mdash; that's your zone!
+When I arrived in the Majors&mdash;that's pretty scary&mdash;but Mr. Mack told me early on that I would hit and just stay with it.
+When I moved up to the plate, I was thinking  ZONE&mdash;standing on top of the plate, imagine a box, and decide that you will not swing outside that box&mdash;that's your zone!
 Now, if they hit the outside corner three times, then you're whipped...but you stay in that zone!
 A pitcher is gonna make a mistake, and that's when you better jump all over it!
   </p>

   <h2>On Ted Williams...</h2>